Magda98/SpotRx/README.md

 - [**Spotify API**](https://developer.spotify.com/documentation/web-api): SpotRx integrates with the Spotify API to fetch user data, including user profile information, saved tracks, and playlists.

-- [**Deployment GitHubPages**](https://pages.github.com/): SpotRx is deployed using GitHub Pages, making it easily accessible to users on the web.
+- [**Deployment GitHub Pages**](https://pages.github.com/): SpotRx is deployed using GitHub Pages, making it easily accessible to users on the web.

 ## Development Setup